LukeGarnham/Stumps-and-Studs-MS4/README.md

 #### Toasts - Display Basket Preview

-As mentioned above in the Design Decisions section, I opted to only display the basket preview in the success toasts but only when the user is on a Products page.
+As mentioned above in the Design Decisions section, I opted to only display the basket preview in the success and info toasts but only when the user is on a Product Details page.
 To achieve this, I added a new variable to the product views context called 'toast_basket_preview' which is set to True.
-Then within the toast_success.html file, I added a Jinja if statement which checks to see if this variable is true and whether there are any items in the basket.
-If this criteria is satisfied, then the basket preview displays in the toast success message.
+Then within the toast_success.html and toast_info.html file, I added a Jinja 'if' statement which checks to see if this variable is true and whether there are any items in the basket.
+If this criteria is satisfied, then the basket preview displays in the toast message.
 Otherwise, only the message appears and the basket preview does not.

 If I choose to include the basket preview on other pages in future, it is quite a simple solution.
 All that needs to be done is pass the 'toast_basket_preview' variable to the context and set its value to True.